IBM-Swift/iOSSampleKituraKit/README.md

 3. Navigate into the [ToDoServer folder](https://github.com/IBM-Swift/iOSSampleKituraBuddy/tree/master/ToDoServer) using:

-    `cd ToDoServer/`
+    `cd /iOSSampleKituraKit/ToDoServer/`

 4. Run the following commands to compile the code:

     `swift build`

 5. Start the server with:

     `.build/x86_64-apple-macosx10.10/debug/ToDoServer`

 **Note:** This command will start the server and it will listen for new connections forever, so the terminal window will be unable to take new commands while the server is running.
-Opening a new Terminal window will let you continue with the Quick Start.
 For more info on the Server component, [click here](https://github.com/IBM-Swift/iOSSampleKituraBuddy/blob/master/ToDoServer/README.md)

+6. Open new Terminal window to continue with the Quick Start.

-6. Navigate into the [KituraiOS folder](https://github.com/IBM-Swift/iOSSampleKituraBuddy/tree/master/KituraiOS) using:
+7. Navigate into the [KituraiOS folder](https://github.com/IBM-Swift/iOSSampleKituraBuddy/tree/master/KituraiOS) using:

-    `cd ../KituraiOS`
+   `cd /iOSSampleKituraKit/KituraiOS`

-7. Open the iOS Sample Kitura Buddy.xcodeproj file with:
+8. Open the iOS Sample Kitura Buddy.xcodeproj file with:

     `open iOSKituraKitSample.xcodeproj`